Phala-Network/phala-wiki-next/content/en-us/learn/tokenomics/tokenomics.md

 $V_\text{last}$ is the value promised at the last payout event, or $V^e$ if this is the first payout.

->The update of V is limited to ensure the payout doesn't cause $V$ to drop lower than it was in the last payout event.
+> The update of $V$ is limited to ensure the payout doesn't cause $V$ to drop lower than it was in the last payout event.
 The limit is necessary to make sure miners are well incentives to always accumulate credits in the network.
-Otherwise, miners are incentivized to constantly reset their mining session if V decreases over time.
+Otherwise, miners are incentivized to constantly reset their mining session if $V$ decreases over time.

 Share represents how much the miner is paid out from $V$.
 We expect it will approximate the share baseline, but with minor adjustment to reflect the property of the worker: